KFBG (FM): Rock (2015–2018)

-Adult hits (2018–present)
+Adult hits (2018–2025)

 In December 2018, KFMB-FM flipped back to adult hits as "100.7 San Diego".
 In January 2019, it was announced that Chris Cantore (coming from KBZT) would begin hosting mornings.
 (Former KFMB studios owner Elisabeth Kimmel was later arrested on March 12, 2019, for her role in the infamous 2019 college admissions scandal, with conspiracy to commit mail fraud and honest services mail fraud to boost her son's college admission credentials for pole vaulting.)

-On December 30, 2019, Tegna reached an agreement to sell KFMB and KFMB-FM to Local Media San Diego for $5 million, putting them back under common control with its three Mexican-licensed stations.
+On December 30, 2019, Tegna reached an agreement to sell KFMB and KFMB-FM to Local Media San Diego (LMSD) for $5 million, putting them back under common control with its three Mexican-licensed stations.
 The deal broke up the KFMB station cluster after 60 years and did not include the rights to the KFMB call letters.
 Local Media entered into a 10-year lease of the transmitter site on Mount Soledad as part of the sale.
 On January 28, 2020, ahead of the closure, it was announced that the entire airstaff would be exiting on February 7, 2020, which was when they expected the sale to be closed.
 However, it was later revealed that their staff would remain in place through at least February 14; regulatory approval of the sale faced delays due to several factors, including the required publication of public notices of the proposal being delayed due to an "inadvertent scheduling oversight".
 The sale was ultimately approved on March 12, 2020, and was completed on March 17, 2020; while KFMB was immediately divested to iHeartMedia, no immediate changes were disclosed for KFMB-FM, other than a planned relocation to LMSD's Sorrento Valley studios.

 On April 6, 2020, the station's call sign was changed to KFBG.
-On April 13, 2020, at noon, the station rebranded as "100.7 Big FM", featuring what it said was "a bigger music library."
-The first songs on Big FM was "We Will Rock You" by Queen followed by "Walking on Sunshine" by Katrina & the Waves.
+On April 13, at noon, the station rebranded as "100.7 Big FM", featuring what it said was "a bigger music library".
 The studios also relocated to Sorrento Valley.
-Initially, the station aired without any DJs, but has added local morning and afternoon personalities.
+Initially, the station aired without any DJs, but a morning personality was hired in December 2020.
 In April 2022, the frequency reached #1 in the Nielsen Audio Ratings for the first time since 1988.